waku-org/nwaku-compose/ADVANCED.md

 * `NWAKU_IMAGE` - the image you want to use for the nwaku container (e.g. `NWAKU_IMAGE=statusteam/nim-waku:v0.19.0-rc.0`).
 You can see the available tags in [docker hub](https://hub.docker.com/r/waku-org/nwaku).
 * `DOMAIN` - domain name pointing to the IP address of your node, when configured the run script will request SSL certs from Let's Encrypt and run Waku node with WebSockets Secure (WSS) options enabled (e.g. `DOMAIN=waku.example.com`)
 * `NODEKEY` - this env variable allows you to provide a node key as described in [operators documentation](https://github.com/waku-org/nwaku/blob/master/docs/operators/how-to/configure-key.md) (e.g. `NODEKEY=9f439983aa4851346cfe6e17585e426f482871a43626812e23490895cd602c11`)
-* `RLN_RELAY_CONTRACT_ADDRESS` - address of the RLN Relay Contract.
-It defaults to a Sepolia testnet address
 * `ETH_CLIENT_ADDRESS` (**mandatory**) - URL to an HTTP Ethereum node URL on the same network as the contract address.
 If you're not running your own node, you can get the URL at Infura with the following [instructions](https://docs.infura.io/networks/ethereum/how-to/choose-a-network)
 * `RLN_RELAY_CRED_PATH` - path for peristing rln-relay credential
 * `RLN_RELAY_CRED_PASSWORD` - password for encrypting RLN credentials